jmaitrehenry/azure-docs/articles/storage/common/storage-use-azcopy-linux.md

 sudo ./install.sh
 ```

+> [!NOTE]
+> On Alpine Linux, AzCopy (v7.2 or later) is not working, you need to use [AzCopy v10 (Preview)](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-v10).
+This new version do not use the .NET Core.

 You can remove the extracted files once AzCopy on Linux is installed.
 Alternatively, if you do not have superuser privileges you can also run `azcopy` using the shell script azcopy in the extracted folder.

 ### Alternative Installation on Ubuntu